andrewge8622/andrewge8622.github.io/projects/analog-PWM-gen/index.md

 ### Lessons learned

+* On an exam, you can probably assume your op-amp is ideal (tbt ELE203).
+In practice, you cannot.
 * Don't just prop up fast components.
 Especially cheap ones.
 They will fall.
 (Insert link to broken fan here)
 * Sometimes, ICs will blow up.
 And sometimes, you'll never know why.
 Wear safety glasses kids.